COVID-19 travel regulations for those who have medical conditions that prevent flying

 The latter two factors are important because they put you at greater risk of having Deep Vein Thrombosis (as mentioned above).

-What alternative methods to flying should you take?
+What alternative methods to flying exist?

 Although flying is often the quickest way to reach your destination, other methods can let you enjoy the journey itself – and save you money!